Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

  Possible enumeration types are:

  * ``available`` = 0, the device is available (enumeration triggered by user:
-   :sh:func:`tinkerforge enumerate`).
+   :sh:func:`enumerate <tinkerforge enumerate>`).
 This enumeration type can occur multiple times for the same device.
  * ``connected`` = 1, the device is newly connected (automatically send by Brick after establishing a communication connection).
 This indicates that the device has potentially lost its previous configuration and needs to be